-I am an Accredited BACP counsellor/psychotherapist and have worked with people from all backgrounds, individuals, couples, young people and older people for over 20 years.
+I am an Accredited BACP counsellor/psychotherapist and have worked with people from all backgrounds, individuals, couples, families, young people and older people for over 30 years.

-My approach is holistic - being interested in the whole person, body, mind and spirit - and person-centred.
-I have found that a mindfulness-based way of working with difficulties is very helpful and this has become the foundation of the way I work with clients.
+My approach is holistic and mindfulness-based - being interested in the whole person, body, mind and spirit - and person-centred.
+I have found that a mindfulness-based way of working with difficulties is very helpful and this has become the foundation of the way I work with clients and the way I myself live.
 Mindfulness is about responding with relaxed awareness to whatever is going on in the present, with an attitude of friendly acceptance and interest.
 Instead of struggling with problems we can begin to simply 'be' with them.
 In trusting the process, and listening deeply to whatever is experienced, with an open mind and without judgement, greater awareness, clarity and healing can arise.
 The way forward that is right for each person then tends to unfold naturally.
 Simple meditation and relaxation approaches can be learned which help to bring balance and peace of mind into daily living.

 In counselling and psychotherapy there is space and uninterrupted time in which you can talk about whatever is important to you and find solutions that are right for you.
 You can be sure that whatever you talk about will be listened to in confidence and with respect.

-I teach Mindfulness 8 week courses to groups both for the public and for staff at St Michael's Hospice where I also offer the Staff Counselling Service.
+I have taught Mindfulness 8 week courses to groups both for the public and for staff at St Michael's Hospice.
 I also offer the Mindfulness 8 week course on an individual basis.
 More details of Mindfulness training are on my website.

-Apart from being a counsellor, couples counsellor, mindfulness teacher and craniosacral therapist, I enjoy gardening and growing (and cooking with) our own fruit and vegetables, being a mum (of grown -up children) and a granny, watching films, walking, reading and meditating.
+Apart from being a counsellor, couples counsellor, mindfulness teacher and craniosacral therapist, I enjoy gardening and growing (and cooking with) our own fruit and vegetables, being a mum and a granny, watching films, walking, reading and meditating.